 What it does

-The Early Years Pupil Premium provides an extra amount of money to the nursery or pre-school for three and four year old children whose parents are in receipt of certain qualifying benefits or who have been adopted or are in care.
+The Early Years Pupil Premium provides an extra amount of money to the nursery or preschool for 3 and 4 year old children whose parents are in receipt of certain qualifying benefits or who have been adopted or are in care.

 It is well documented that high quality early education can influence how well a child does at both primary and secondary school.
 A pupil premium has been available for school age children and it has given a real boost to the children receiving the funding.